raganwald-deprecated/homoiconic/2008-11-28/you_cant_be_serious.md

 	  lambda { |x| x.inject { |sum, n| sum + n } }
 	)

-To define how to sum the squares of a nested list of numbers.
 The trouble with this--to quote [a seasonally appropriate character](http://www.amazon.com/gp/product/B000HA4WDY?ie=UTF8&amp;tag=raganwald001-20&amp;linkCode=as2&amp;camp=1789&amp;creative=390957&amp;creativeASIN=B000HA4WDY "Amazon.com: Dr. Seuss' How the Grinch Stole Christmas!
 (50th Birthday Deluxe Remastered Edition)")--is the noise, noise, Noise, NOISE!
 All those lambdas and parameter declarations outweigh the actual logic we are declaring, so much so that declaring this function using our abstraction is longer and may seem more obscure than declaring it without the abstraction.

 This whole thing reminds me of languages where the keywords must be in UPPER CASE.
 Reading code in such languages is like listening to a poetry reading where the author shouts the punctuation: